zryska/Edge-Data-Store-Docs/V1/Overview/EdgeSystemOverview.md

 ![EDS components](https://osisoft.github.io/Edge-Data-Store-Docs/V1/images/EDSOverview2.jpg "EDS components")

-## Installation of the Edge Data Store
+## Edge Data Store installation

 The Edge Data Store can be installed on both Linux and Windows: [Edge Data Store Installation Overview](xref:installationOverview).

-## Data Ingress to the Edge Data Store
+## Data ingress to Edge Data Store

-The Edge Data Store can store (ingress) data in a number of ways.
+Edge Data Store can ingress data in a number of ways.
 There are two built-in adapters - [EDS Modbus TCP](xref:modbusQuickStart) and [EDS OPC UA](xref:opcUaQuickStart).
-In addition data can be ingressed using OSIsoft Message Format [(OMF)](xref:omfQuickStart) and the Sequential Data Store [SDS](xref:sdsWritingData) REST APIs.
+Additionally, data can be ingressed using OSIsoft Message Format [(OMF)](xref:omfQuickStart) and the Sequential Data Store [SDS](xref:sdsWritingData) REST APIs.

 ![EDS OMF Ingress](https://osisoft.github.io/Edge-Data-Store-Docs/V1/images/EDSOMFIngress.jpg "EDS OMF Ingress")

-During installation of the Edge Data Store, options are presented to install either an EDS Modbus TCP adapter, or an EDS OPC UA adapter, or both.
-The EDS Modbus and EDS OPC UA adapters require additional configuration of data source and data selection before they will collect data in the Edge Data Store.
-For OMF data ingress, once the Edge Data Store is installed OMF ingress can be started with no further configuration steps.
+During installation of Edge Data Store, options are presented to install either an EDS Modbus TCP adapter, or an EDS OPC UA adapter, or both.
+The EDS Modbus and EDS OPC UA adapters require additional configuration of data source and data selection before they can collect data in Edge Data Store.
+For OMF data ingress, once Edge Data Store is installed, OMF ingress can be started with no further configuration steps.

 The Edge Data Store is composed of components and is designed to allow the addition at a later date of additional EDS adapters if desired.

-## Local Data Read and Write Access
+## Local data read and write access

-All data in the Edge Data Store storage can be accessed using the Sequential Data Store [SDS](xref:sdsQuickStart) REST API.
-This data can be used for local applications that perform analytics or visualization.
+You can access all data in Edge Data Store by using the Sequential Data Store [SDS](xref:sdsQuickStart) REST API.
+You can use this data for local applications that perform analytics or visualization.

 ### Example EDS visualization application